4 Tips for Introverts to Survive in a Coworking Space

 Networking at Your Coworking Space

 It’s definitely not about forming an exclusive work clique–that’s quite rude–but what about trying to connect with a couple of people on your own terms?
-Hopefully, there’s at least one person you have something in common with, a co-worker who you could see yourself having a conversation outside the office.
+Hopefully, there’s at least one person you have something in common with, a coworker with who you could see yourself having a conversation outside the office.

 It’s not going to be an easy task for introverts, but if you find yourself in a position where you don’t want to accept any of the workplace social invites coming your way, maybe you need to be the inviter.
 You’ll probably find that cutting out a little early (if you can) on a Friday and going out for a beer with a Rohan and Tanya in Tech is way better than burying yourself in your work.